semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 }
 {% endhighlight %}

-**be careeful though, the result of the script is not going to be the final score of the document by default.
+**be careful though, the result of the script is not going to be the final score of the document by default.
 If you wish this score to be the final score, you'll have to set the `boost_mode` to "replace".**

 Let's take an example: I want the *final score* of my query to be the age of my *character* divided by two.
 Quite simple.